Ways to Annoy Your Project Stakeholders

 Talking about your qualifications all the time and how the books do things is a sure way to annoy your stakeholders.
 They don’t want to hear about your great scores in the exam or how you are applying the methodology to their project.
 In fact, all they want is that the project goes well.
 They don’t much care how you get there, most of the time.

 Don’t assume that because you have a qualification and know how to do risk management, for example, that you won’t get caught out by a project risk.
-It happens to the best of us!
+It happens to the best of us.
 So it’s better to be humble and dedicated, putting your skills to good use in a practical way while not believing they set you above your peers.

 Your qualifications should instead quietly give you the confidence to do your job to the best of your ability, but you’ll find that many people who work as project managers hold certificates.
 In fact, many people who work in specialist industries hold certificates and for many companies, credentials in your area of expertise, whether that is architecture, accounting or project management, are simply a hygiene factor.

 Don’t expect your stakeholders to be impressed and don’t talk about them all the time.
-Demonstrate your skills through delivering the project well and showing how you apply the knowledge you learned in the classroom.
+Demonstrate your skills by delivering the project well and showing how you apply the knowledge you learned in the classroom.

-Changing The Deadline
+Changing the Deadline

 When everyone has signed up to project milestones and knows what is happening when you can all work harmoniously as one team.
 When you change the deadlines and don’t tell anyone, that’s when people start to get annoyed.